PacktPublishing/Applied-Machine-Learning-Explainability-Techniques/README.md

 Remember to make sure you click on the menu item __"File > Save a copy in Drive"__ as soon you open each link to ensure that your notebook is saved as you run it.
 Also, notebooks denoted with plus sign (+) are relatively compute-intensive, and will take  an extremely long time to run on Google Colab but if you must go to __"Runtime > Change runtime type"__ and select __"High-RAM"__ for runtime shape.
 Otherwise, a better cloud enviornment or local environment is preferable.

+We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
+[Click here to download it](https://packt.link/DF7lG).

+### Related products <Other books you may enjoy>
+* Hands-On Explainable AI (XAI) with Python [[Packt]](https://www.packtpub.com/product/hands-on-explainable-ai-xai-with-python/9781800208131?utm_source=github&utm_medium=repository&utm_campaign=9781800208131) [[Amazon]](https://www.amazon.com/dp/1800208138)

+* Interpretable Machine Learning with Python [[Packt]](https://www.packtpub.com/product/interpretable-machine-learning-with-python/9781800203907?utm_source=github&utm_medium=repository&utm_campaign=9781800203907) [[Amazon]](https://www.amazon.com/dp/B08PDFXXRL)

 ## Get to Know the Author
 **Aditya Bhattacharya**
 is an Explainable AI Researcher at KU Leuven with an overall experience of 7 years in Data Science, Machine Learning, IoT & Software Engineering.
 Prior to his current role, Aditya has worked in various roles in organizations like West Pharma, Microsoft & Intel to democratize AI adoption for industrial solutions.
 As the AI Lead at West Pharma, he had contributed to forming the AI Centre of Excellence, managing & leading a global team of 10+ members focused on building AI products.
 He also holds a Masters’s degree from Georgia Tech in Computer Science with ML and a Bachelor’s degree from VIT University in ECE.
 Aditya is passionate about bringing AI closer to end-users through his various initiatives for the AI community.